where to look

 Upcoming workshops are on March 10 at 2 p.m. and March 11 at 3 p.m., both in W20-55.
 If you are interested in attending please email Elizabeth Parolski - firstname.lastname@example.org

-We are partnering with the Comprehensive Initiative for Technology Evaluation to offer CITE-PSC Internships working with USAID and NGO partners.
+We are partnering with the Comprehensive Initiative for Technology Evaluation to offer CITE-PKG Center Internships working with USAID and NGO partners.
 Work with development organizations like USAID and Mercy Corps during summer 2014.
 You could conduct market research or take part in an e-internship either at one of our partner locations around the globe or in Cambridge!
 We are looking for motivated, detail-oriented, curious students to help generate, prioritize and test/assess products designed for the developing world.
 Travel, accommodations, and modest living expenses are covered through an internship stipend.